filecoin-project/specs/content/glossary/_index.md

 Bootstrapping traditionally refers to the process of starting a network.
 In the context of the Filecoin network _bootstrapping_ refers to the process of onboarding a new Filecoin node in the Filecoin network and relates to connecting the new node to other peers, synchronizing the blockchain and "catching up" with the current state.

-## Capacity commitment - Committed Capacity (CC)
+## Capacity commitment

 If a storage miner doesn't find any available deal proposals appealing, they can alternatively make a _capacity commitment_, filling a sector with arbitrary data, rather than with client data.
 Maintaining this sector allows the storage miner to provably demonstrate that they are reserving space on behalf of the network.
+Also referred to as Committed Capacity (CC).

 ## Challenge Sampling

-An algorithm for challenge derivation used in [Proof of Replication](glossary#proof-of-replication) or [Proof of SpaceTime](glossary#proof-of-spacetime).
+An algorithm for challenge derivation used in [Proof of Replication](glossary#proof-of-replication-porep) or [Proof of SpaceTime](glossary#proof-of-spacetime-post).

 ## CID